roadwarriorslive/Pipulate/README.md

 4. Design it so you'll actually want to use every single day.
 4. Make it as approachable by newbs as possible.

-### Abstractions & Data Layers
+### Project Background
 I've been at this since 1994 with Microsoft idc/htx files, which is pretty much when Web-accessible databases first became accessible to hacks like me that haven't taken the plunge into Linux yet.
 The system has undergone many iterations, becoming very Ruby-on-Rails-like long before ROR ever hit the scene.
-But I'm not a compsci guy like David Heinemeier Hansson, and that's good because when Google Spreadsheets came along, I saw 99% of the web apps I build as becoming not necessary... except for the secret-sauce algorithm stuff that I plugged in on the back-end.
-And that's Pipulate.
+But I'm not a compsci guy like David Heinemeier Hansson, and that's good because when Google Spreadsheets came along, I saw 99% of the web apps I build as becoming not necessary... except for how to sprinkle in the secret-sauce.

+So, freed from the UI-designing world (right as it went into massive flux from HTML5/CSS3/Browser Wars), I took the opportunity to, and had the pleasure of, doing a complete re-write as my second major project on my new Linux/Python/vim/git stack.
+All the fancy algorithm stuff that I used to plug in on the back-end of a pre-ROR-like CRUD/MVC/blahblah app-builing framework that I built.

+The extracted secret sauce became Pipulate&#151;the non-framework framework.
 It sucks to have Google Spreadsheet as a dependency today, but as you use it, and it worms its way into your day-to-day habits, you'll see the wisdom of this approach, and why I await so anxiously a FOSS data layer with a built-in UI, permissions, ecosystem, sharing and the like that Google Spreadsheets brings to the picture.

 ### Python
 Pouring secret sauce over a platter like Google Spreadsheets really only